Why Nitro Module?

 Architecture Layers:

-1. Presentation (Hooks): useWatchPosition, useGetCurrentPosition
+1. Presentation (Hooks): useWatchPosition

 3. JSI Bridge (Nitro): Direct native communication